machine mastery

 Step 1: Coarsen Your Grind

-1. Move your grind dial 1-2 clicks coarser (higher number)
+1. Move the grind dial 1-2 clicks coarser (higher number on Breville)

-3. Purge 2-3g of grounds to clear old settings
+3. Purge 2-3g of old grounds (they’re still the finer setting)

 Step 2: Reduce Your Dose